 I’d love to go back in time and change the course of most horrible things and atrocities in history, actually I’d love to change all terrible things that are currently happening around the globe, included modern day slavery, but that’s clearly not possible.
 I ain’t no superhero ._.
-I’m still a nobody, so there’s very little I can do (jeez this is a great motivation and reminds me that I gotta keep studying so maybe I can become someone just to be able to help this diseased world in any possible and impossible way) … dude! rambling again…
+I’m still a nobody, plus I’m so damn broke, there’s very little I can do (jeez this is a great motivation and reminds me that I gotta keep studying so maybe I can become someone just to be able to help this diseased world in any possible and impossible way) … dude! rambling again…

 So yeah, basically Michael I DON’T WANT YOU to win the Oscar for a role that

 °1st of all is damn evil.
 Let’s focus on the performance, outstanding, impeccable brilliant!
 I couldn’t stand your character, it was horrendously disgusting on a high level (I’ve read the plot, reviews and watched the trailer).
 Why people like that even existed? ._.
 I can’t even imagine how difficult must been for you to perform it.
 Challenging.